smarthomeNG/plugins/webservices/README.md

 #### Get Item Set

 Gets the data of an item set, enriched by meta data (if webservices_data is not set to "val"), as json object.
-The key for the items is the item path.
+The key for accessing the items is the item path.

 http://<your_server_ip>:<your_services_port>/ws/itemset/<set_name>